blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ## Minor Weapons
 <img src="https://raw.githubusercontent.com/blukatdevelopment/UnchainedWorlds/main/img/minor_weapons.jpg" style="width:300px;">

+Improve with weapons like daggers, clubs, sickles, staves, spears, and other minor weapons.
-With at least one level of training, you may do the following:
+With this perk, you may now:
 - Substitute **DEX** for **STR** with bladed or sharp minor weapons
 - Throw minor weapons up to 6 paces
 <br><br>